 During his tenure as the university’s chief research officer, Mississippi State attained Carnegie Foundation R1-Very High Research Activity Doctoral University status and consistently ranked among the National Science Foundation’s top 100 research institutions, including a national ranking of 9th in agriculture research and 17th in social sciences.
 The university’s research expenditures totaled nearly $241 million in FY 2017, accounting for more than half of the total in research and development expenditures reported by all Mississippi institutions.
 He also worked closely with local, state, and regional economic development officials to recruit new companies to the state.

-Dr. Shaw previously served as the Director of the Northern Gulf Institute, a NOAA Cooperative Institute, which is a collaboration led by Mississippi State University, partnering with the University of Southern Mississippi, Louisiana State University, Florida State University and the Dauphin Island Sea Lab.
-The NGI’s primary goal is to develop a research and transition program that fills priority gaps or reduces limitations in current awareness, understanding and decision support between upland-watershed systems and coastal waters, habitats, resources and hazards.
-All of this is in the context of developing more resilient communities and ecosystems.
-He also was director of the Geosystems Research Institute at MSU, a research and outreach institute focused on understanding Earth's natural and managed systems.
-The institute focused on spatial technology visualization of complex datasets, and computational modeling in agriculture, forestry, water resources, climate, weather, and oceanography.
+Dr. Shaw previously served as the founding director of the Northern Gulf Institute, a NOAA Cooperative Institute.
+The NGI’s primary goal is to develop a research and transition program that fills priority gaps or reduces limitations in current awareness, understanding and decision support between upland-watershed systems and coastal waters, habitats, resources and hazards, in the context of developing more resilient communities and ecosystems.
+NGI has led NOAA’s cooperative institutes in research of unmanned aircraft for applications in hurricane modeling and levee assessment.
+He also was founding director of the Geosystems Research Institute at MSU, a research and outreach institute focused on spatial technology visualization of complex datasets and computational modeling in agriculture, forestry, water resources, climate, weather and oceanography.